 Religious and many non-religious people often look to religious actors and institutions to support their psychosocial needs.
 And religious actors are often on the front lines of assisting people who have been displaced by violent conflict.

 Furthermore, religious institutions tend to have broader access to territories and populations, often where other service providers cannot operate, given their ability to work locally while benefitting from the credibility and trust engendered by their religious ties and affiliation.
-In a time when there are an extraordinary number of trauma-impacted migrants and displaced people worldwide — and when locally available mental health professionals are overburdened or cannot enter the areas where they are needed most — strengthening the capacity of religious actors in this field will enhance trauma support, while still respecting the unique roles and contributions of each actor.
+In a time when there are an extraordinary number of trauma-impacted migrants and displaced people worldwide — and when locally available mental health resources are overburdened or cannot enter the areas where they are needed most — strengthening the capacity of religious actors in this field will enhance trauma support, while still respecting the unique roles and contributions of each actor.

 The Connection between Mental Health, Psychosocial Support and Religious Actors

-Through this project, USIP will:
+Through this broader thematic area of work, USIP will: